swd12012/EE282/README.md

 # EE282

-This is my repository for EE282, Fall 2020.
+This is my repository for EE282, Fundamentals of Informatics, for fall quarter 2020.

-I've uploaded homeworks 3 and 4, as well as my final project for the class onto this Github.
+I have uploaded homeworks 3 and 4, as well as my final project.